‘My neighbours cleared rubble with their hands to rescue me’

 Moroccans in quake-devastated areas rally for one another as they remain stranded outdoors for the second day, pleading for help.

-Saida Bodchich was asleep in her house in the Moroccan city of Marrakesh when the magnitude 6.8 earthquake struck on Friday night.
+Saida Bodchich was asleep in her house in the Moroccan city of Marrakesh when the magnitude 6.8 earthquake struck.

-Unable to escape quickly enough, she was trapped as the roof fell.
+Unable to escape quickly enough, she was trapped as the roof fell on Friday night.
 Luckily for her, the neighbours came to her rescue and pulled her out.

 “I was saved by my neighbours who cleared the rubble with their bare hands,” said Bodchich.
 “I am living with them in their house now because mine was completely destroyed.”